IlyaLightman/deconge/README.md

 ## Install

-You can install Deconge (and things he requires) using npm:
+You can install Deconge (and things it requires) using npm:

-	npm i deconge styled-components react-router-dom three vanta
+	npm i deconge styled-components

 ## Using